Public Matters - Class of 2012

 JANELLE PEREZ is the Health Benefits and Registration Manager for the Lowell Community Health Center (LCHC).
 Janelle began her work at LCHC in 1998.
 Her positions have included outreach, managed care administration, and financial counseling.
 Each new position has been the result of a promotion with increased responsibility.
 Her professional titles include Department Manager, Medical Interpreter, and Community Health Worker.
 Her extensive knowledge of the healthcare system and the ever-evolving health insurance system make it possible for a broad community to have access to healthcare.
 She is currently leading a work group charged with developing a new staffing and operational model for the health center’s new facility.
 Janelle earned a certificate in Community Health and Health Center Management from Suffolk University and the Massachusetts League of Community Health Centers, and she is a certified Spanish Medical Interpreter.
 Janelle lives in Lowell.

-LYDIA SISSON is owner and farm manager at Luna Farm in North Reading, a five-acre vegetable farm.
-She manages a field crew and volunteers and produces vegetables for a Farmer’s Market and for wholesale to local cooperative CSA (Community Supported Agriculture).
-As the sole proprietor of a local business, Lydia manages staff, business development, communications, and accounting.
-She is currently completing her graduate degree in The Economic and Social Development of Regions at UMass Lowell.
-As part of her graduate studies, Lydia is a research assistant at COOL where she is developing a Pop-Up Gallery program and at the Lowell Food Security Coalition, where she is facilitating a Community Food Assessment.
-Lydia has volunteered a considerable amount of time as a consultant to both Lowell Sprouts and the Merrimack Valley Food Bank.
+LYDIA SISSON is the Co-Founder and Co-Director of Mill City Grows, a nonprofit organization that fosters food justice by improving physical health, economic independence and environmental sustainability in Lowell through increased access to land, locally-grown food and education.
+In 2012, Lydia was the owner and farm manager at Luna Farm in North Reading, a five-acre vegetable farm.
+She managed a field crew and volunteers and produces vegetables for a Farmer’s Market and for wholesale to local cooperative CSA (Community Supported Agriculture).
+As the sole proprietor of a local business, Lydia managed staff, business development, communications, and accounting.
+As part of her graduate degree in The Economic and Social Development of Regions at UMass Lowell, Lydia was a research assistant at COOL where she is developing a Pop-Up Gallery program and at the Lowell Food Security Coalition, where she facilitated a Community Food Assessment.
+Lydia volunteered a considerable amount of time as a consultant to both Lowell Sprouts and the Merrimack Valley Food Bank.
 She is a founding member of the Food Security Coalition and is a member of Eastern Massachusetts Collaborative Regional Alliance for Farmer Training (CRAFT).While a student at Vassar College, Lydia completed an independent research project on agriculture and the Landless Workers Movement at the School for International Training, Belém, Para, Brazil.
-Her master’s degree from UMass Lowell is anticipated in 2012.
 Lydia lives in Lowell.

-CRAIG THOMAS is Assistant Planner for the City of Lowell’s Department of Planning and Development.
-Craig provides professional support and land development expertise to the Planning Board, the Zoning Board of Appeals, and the Conservation Commission.
+CRAIG THOMAS is the Director of Real Estate for the Coalition for a Better Acre (CBA), a membership-based community development corporation dedicated to resident empowerment and sustainable community revitalization for current and future residents of Lowell and the Merrimack Valley.
+The CBA promotes healthy, vibrant neighborhoods by developing resident leaders, affordable housing and economic opportunities, and by responding to community needs through collective action.
+In 2012, Craig was the Assistant Planner for the City of Lowell’s Department of Planning and Development.
+Craig provided professional support and land development expertise to the Planning Board, the Zoning Board of Appeals, and the Conservation Commission.
 To assist the Master Plan update process, Craig facilitated public visioning sessions, refined a phone survey, and created a residential development projection.
-He also administers an energy efficiency program in partnership with the Lowell Development and Financial Corporation.
+He also administered an energy efficiency program in partnership with the Lowell Development and Financial Corporation.
 As a graduate student in UMass Lowell’s regional development program, Craig worked as a research assistant on a National Park-funded assessment of modern immigration to Lowell.
 This work required creating original content and documenting oral histories.
 As a result of this work, Craig contributed to two publications, An Ethnographic Study of Lowell and The Big Move: Voices from a Mill City.
 Craig helped found and assists in the management of a young men’s support group for adolescent males in the North Common public housing development.
 He is investigating opportunities to replicate similar programming citywide.
 Craig graduated from Wesleyan University (B.A.) and UMass Lowell (M.A.).
 He lives in Lowell.

-ANGELA VINCENT joined Northern Middlesex Council of Governments (NMCOG) in April 2011 as the Municipal Management Specialist.
-This new position was created to assist communities in regionalizing service delivery and in developing municipal partnerships.
+ANGELA VINCENT is the Economic Development Planner at Merrimack Valley Planning Commission (MVPC).
+With offices in Haverhill, the organization's mission is to foster a cooperative effort among its communities in resolving common, regional problems, to allow its communities to plan jointly, and to promote with the greatest efficiency and economy the coordinated and orderly development of the region and the general welfare of its residents.
+The MVPC joined Northern Middlesex Council of Governments (NMCOG) in April 2011 as the Municipal Management Specialist.
+Angela assists communities in regionalizing service delivery and in developing municipal partnerships.
 Her work currently includes: developing the Lowell Green Restaurant Certification Program, researching shared services and networks for Public Works Departments, and investigating the feasibility of a Regional Emergency Communications Center.
 Angela joined NMCOG after working three years at ICLEI – Local Governments for Sustainability, where she was the Northeast/Mid-Atlantic Regional Director.
 Prior to that, Angela worked as a planner in Nashua for the Nashua Regional Planning Commission and for the City of Nashua’s Planning Department, where she focused on environmental, land use, transportation and energy planning.
 In her spare time, Angela serves on the Board of Directors of the American Planning Association and volunteers with the Lowell Community Gardens Greenhouse.
 She also maintains active membership in many professional organizations.
 The following is a selected list of organizations in which Angela is involved: Coordinating Committee for the APA Sustainability Community Planning; American Planning Association; and Massachusetts Chapter of the American Planning Association.
 Angela is a graduate of Western Washington University (B.A.) and Antioch New England University (M.S.).
-Angela lives in Lowell.